gitter-badger/dlvr/README.md

   ],
   "github": { // or false
     "logfilter": ".*#", // regex - every commit with a # in it
-    "draft":true,  // When false publishes instantly - when true you have to confirm the draft at github release pages "token": "YOUR API TOKEN",
+    "draft":true,  // false: publishes instantly - true: you have to confirm the draft at github release pages "token": "YOUR API TOKEN",
     "repo": "username/repo",
     "release": {